-- 2.14 A key dependency to fully deliver the soft services contract bundle at a competitive price is the collation of building data including: - A clear and unambiguous naming convention of buildings and their associated rooms/areas to be developed by LFC Property. - A complete set of building CAD plans and accurate GIA/NIA data.
+- 23. A key dependency to fully deliver the Soft Bundle at a competitive price is the collation of building data including: - A clear and unambiguous naming convention of buildings and their associated rooms/areas to be developed by LFC Property - A complete set of building CAD plans and accurate GIA/NIA data.
 This will require circa 220 hours to complete from CAD plans plus spot check of onsite confirmations on a percentage of the estate.
-A £15,000 fee for the estate re-measure is calculated on the basis of a desktop review of CAD drawings assuming circa two hours per property using the Dron and Wright contract rates.
-This expenditure is included with the total amount sought for approval in this report; the decision to incur expenditure falls within the delegations to the Assistant Director, Property. - 2.15 The major risks are outlined below:
+A £15,000 fee for the estate remeasure is calculated on the basis of a desktop review of CAD drawings assuming circa 2 hours per property using the Dron and Wright contract rates.
+This decision to incur expenditure falls within the delegations to the Assistant Director, Property. - 24.
+The major risks are outlined below: